xll0328/xll0328.github.io/_pages/about.md

 **Songning Lai**, Xifeng Hu, Jing Han, Chun Wang, Subhas Mukhopadhyay, Zhi Liu~ and Lan Ye~

-2022 15th International Congress on Image and Signal Processing, BioMedical Engineering and Informatics (**CISP-BMEI 2022**).(Tsinghua B)
+2022 15th International Congress on Image and Signal Processing, BioMedical Engineering and Informatics **CISP-BMEI 2022**(Tsinghua B).

 We developed a model using protein feature acquisition, F_Score selection, KNN cleaning, and SMOTE for positive sample synthesis, combined with BERT classification based on Transformer, achieving an accuracy of up to 99.61% and an MCC of 99.1%, surpassing previous models.
 This work demonstrates significant potential for future applications.